uwacyber/cits3006/cits3006-labs/lab-6-active-directory.md

 ## 6.4 Connecting Users to the Domain

-### 6.4.1 On Windows 10 WS
+### 6.4.1 On Windows 10/11 WS

 {% hint style="info" %}
 How to do this for Windows 7 WS is shown in section [6.4.2](lab-6-active-directory.md#5.4.2-windows-7-ws) below.
 {% endhint %}

+{% hint style="info" %}
+The instructions are the same for Windows 10 and 11, but the location and how they look may differ a bit.
+You should still be able to find those and proceed, but do let the facilitator know if you are having troubles.
+{% endhint %}

 We will start with the Windows 10 workstation we created in [6.1.2](lab-6-active-directory.md#5.1.2-using-an-existing-windows-vm-for-a-workstation).
 Open up this VM and log in.
 Go to the C Drive and create a new folder (we'll call it "Shares" here).
-This folder will be acting as our share drive in our AD system, perform the following actions to set it up:
+This folder will be acting as our share drive in our AD system, perform the following actions to set it up on the Windows Server 2019:

 * Right click → "Properties" → "Sharing" → "Share"
 * Select your user and click "Share"